jeffpascal/Architect-Roadmap/Reactive-Architecture-Domain-Driven-Design.md

 - avoid the temptation of abstract
     - take concept of customer and always looks the same [[[FALLLLSE]]]
 - some concepts can cross multiple subdomains

+        - if a bounded context has too many dependencies it may be overcomplicated

+#### Event first Domain Driven Design
+     - traditionally, domain driven design focused on the objects within the domain
+        eg: server places an order is an event
+    - look to define the activities first then create boundaries
+    - event storming [book to read]